My library button

 'The Art of War' is as relevant to today's warriors in business, politics, and everyday life as it once was to the warlords of ancient China.
 It is one of the most useful books ever written on leading with wisdom, an essential tool for modern corporate warriors battling to gain the advantage in the boardroom, and for anyone struggling to gain the upper hand in confrontations and competitions.

-• Book cover of Of Arms and Men
+• Book cover of The Sword and the Shield

 • Book cover of War and Imperialism in Republican Rome, 327-70 B.C.